British Airways: Operations

 British Airways is the largest airline based in the United Kingdom in terms of fleet size, international flights, and international destinations and was, until 2008, the largest airline by passenger numbers.
 The airline carried 34.6 million passengers in 2008, but, rival carrier easyJet transported 44.5 million passengers that year, passing British Airways for the first time.
 British Airways holds a United Kingdom Civil Aviation Authority Type A Operating Licence, it is permitted to carry passengers, cargo, and mail on aircraft with 20 or more seats.

-The airlines' head office, Waterside, stands in Harmondsworth, a village that is near Heathrow Airport.
-Waterside was completed in June 1998 to replace British Airways' previous head office, Speedbird House, located in Technical Block C on the grounds of Heathrow.
+The airline's head office, Waterside, is located in Harmondsworth, a village near Heathrow Airport.
+Waterside was completed in June 1998 to replace British Airways' previous head office, Speedbird House, located on the grounds of Heathrow.

 British Airways' main base is at Heathrow Airport, but it also has a major presence at Gatwick Airport.
-It also has a base at London City Airport, where its subsidiary BA Cityflyer is the largest operator.
+It also has a base at London City Airport, where its subsidiary BA CityFlyer is the largest operator.
 BA had previously operated a significant hub at Manchester Airport.
 Manchester to New York (JFK) services were withdrawn; later all international services outside London ceased when the subsidiary BA Connect was sold.
 Passengers wishing to travel internationally with BA either to or from regional UK destinations must now transfer in London.
 Heathrow Airport is dominated by British Airways, which owns 50% of the slots available at the airport as of 2019, growing from 40% in 2004.
 The majority of BA services operate from Terminal 5, with the exception of some flights at Terminal 3 owing to insufficient capacity at Terminal 5.
 At London City Airport, the company owns 52% of the slots as of 2019.

 In August 2014, Willie Walsh advised the airline would continue to use flight paths over Iraq despite the hostilities there.
 A few days earlier Qantas announced it would avoid Iraqi airspace, while other airlines did likewise.
 The issue arose following the downing of Malaysia Airlines Flight 17 over Ukraine, and a temporary suspension of flights to and from Ben Gurion Airport during the 2014 Israel–Gaza conflict.